pjkaufman/go-go-gadgets/ebook-lint/README.md

 - Possible instances of thoughts that are in parentheses
 - Possible instances of conversation encapsulated in square brackets
 - Possible instances of words in square brackets that may be necessary for the sentence (i.e. need to have the brackets removed)
+- Possible instances of single quotes that should actually be double quotes (i.e. when a word is in single quotes, but is not inside of double quotes)

 ##### Flags